Hoarding: The Basics

 My husband is upset and embarrassed, and we get into horrible fights.
 I’m scared when he threatens to leave me.
 My children won’t invite friends over, and I feel guilty that the clutter makes them cry.
 But I get so anxious when I try to throw anything away.
 I don’t know what’s wrong with me, and I don’t know what to do.

 This example is typical of someone who suffers from hoarding.
 Read on to learn more, including the differences between hoarding and collecting.

-Hoarding is the compulsive purchasing, acquiring, searching, and saving of items that have little or no value.
+Hoarding is the persistent difficulty discarding or parting with possessions, regardless of their actual value.
 The behavior usually has deleterious effects—emotional, physical, social, financial, and even legal—for a hoarder and family members.

 Find out all about animal hoarding.

 Hoarding can be related to compulsive buying (such as never passing up a bargain), the compulsive acquisition of free items (such as collecting flyers), or the compulsive search for perfect or unique items (which may not appear to others as unique, such as an old container).

 - Inability to throw away possessions

 - Severe anxiety when attempting to discard items

 - Great difficulty categorizing or organizing possessions